decentraland/documentation/content/creator/wearables-and-emotes/wearables/wearables-overview.md

 # Wearable Categories

 Each wearable has a specific category that determines which body part in the avatar system (e.g. head, upper body, etc.) the wearable will be applied to.
 Certain wearables will impact whether or not other wearables are rendered, depending on the specific category.
-Some wearables will entirely replace others with sometimes unexpected and surprising results.
 See the list below for details.

 The different categories are: